McNepp/QApplicationContext/README.md

 Therefore, consider to unset the delegate explicitly, as shown in the code below!
 - Be aware that the *delegate* will be injected into all services as a parent automatically (unless they have an explicit parent).
 Also, the *init-methods* will receive the *delegate* as an argument, as will the QApplicationContextPostProcessor::process() method.<br>
-In order to inject your own implementation instead, use the constructor that accepts a mcnepp::qtdi::StandardApplicationContext::delegate_tag as an additional argument.
-This is also shown below!
+In order to inject your own implementation instead, use the function mcnepp::qtdi::newDelegate() This is also shown below.
 - Do not forget to connect your instance to the signals emitted by the delegate.
 You may use the static function mcnepp::qtdi::QApplicationContext::delegateConnectSignals(), as shown below.

-Here is an example of a custom implementation of mcnepp::qtdi::QApplicationContext:
+Here is an (incomplete) example of a custom implementation of mcnepp::qtdi::QApplicationContext:

-    Q_DECLARE_LOGGING_CATEGORY(extendedLoggingCategory)

     class ExtendedApplicationContext : public mcnepp::qtdi::QApplicationContext {
       Q_OBJECT